All Episodes

 We do not have the money to share with you for your campaigns.

-But yet they've got all this money, the best Oppo research money can buy to unleash on Mitt Romney.
+But yet they've got all this money, the best OPPO research money can buy to unleash on Mitt Romney.

 It is an election year, and in his press conference, President Obama just said, essentially, that he's going to make it impossible to foreclose on anyone in the military.

-It's gonna be impossible.
+It's going to be impossible.

 By the way, they're also not foreclosing on people who have second homes.